Using material in class under Copyright Act

 Fair dealing

-The “fair dealing” exception applies to the use of content for the following purposes:
+The “fair dealing” exception concerns the use of works in the context of:

 • Research and private study